-- Childline for support - UK Safer Internet Centre to report and remove harmful online content - CEOP for advice on making a report about online abuse
+- Childline for support - UK Safer Internet Centre to report and remove harmful online content - CEOP for advice on making a report about online abuse importance of securing online support from a reputable organisation/individual who can provide evidence that they are safe and can be trusted to have access to children.

 We will also communicate with parents to reinforce the importance of children being safe online.
-We will ensure that parents and carers are aware of what their children are being asked to do online, including the sites they will asked to access as well as who from the academy (if anyone) their child is going to be interacting with online.
+We will ensure that parents and carers are aware of what their children are being asked to do online, including the sites they will be asked to access as well as who from the school or college (if anyone) their child is going to be interacting with online.

-Where parents and carers choose to supplement the academy's online offer with support from online companies and in some cases individual tutors, we will emphasise the importance of securing online support from a reputable organisation/individual who can provide evidence that they are safe and can be trusted to have access to children.
+Where parents and carers choose to supplement the school's online offer with support from online companies and in some cases individual tutors, we will emphasise the